EarthObservation/EduServ23/README.md

 Preparation of the materials was part financed by the Slovenian Research Agency core funding No. P2-0406.

 ## License
-This project is licensed under the terms of the [GNU License](LICENSE).
+This project is licensed under the terms of the [Apache License](LICENSE).

 © Copyright 2022 University of Ljubljana, Faculty of Civil and Geodetic Engineering